offense

 - The slave fully appreciates the saying, "where ignorance is bliss, 'tis folly to be wise."
 When old master's gestures were violent, ending with a threatening shake of the head, and a sharp snap of his middle finger and thumb, I deemed it wise to keep at a respectable distance from him; for, at such times, trifling faults stood, in his eyes, as momentous offenses; and, having both the power and the disposition, the victim had only to be near him to catch the punishment, deserved or undeserved.

-- I have given my opinion against the authority of two great men, but I hope without offence to their memories.
+- Thus I have ventur'd to give my Opinion on this Subject againſt the Authority of two great men, but I hope without offence either to their Memories, for I both lov'd them living, and reverence them now they are dead.

 - The state of being offended or displeased; anger; displeasure.